 The Capstone ExperienceFluent and correct use of the language is essential to the completion of the major.
 All senior majors are required to complete a capstone experience that serves to synthesize and reflect upon their work in the major as described below:

 1) All majors must assemble a portfolio of their work in the major and discuss it in at the end of the second semester of their senior year.
-This exercise is known as the soutenance du portfolio.
 The portfolio contains a personal statement on the student's experience in French and Francophone studies and other components such as papers from courses taken at Bates or abroad, a journal of a study-abroad program or travel experience, audio and/or video recordings to show progress in oral proficiency, websites that may have been created for courses or other Francophone endeavors, or other personal reflections.
+After submission, majors schedule a soutenance or discussion of the portfolio (normally 20-30 minutes in length), which takes place with all members of the faculty in French and Francophone studies.

 2) All majors must complete one of the following, all of which fulfill the [W3] requirement.
 Some portion of any of these options must be included in the portfolio for discussion: